snatesh/Eikonal/README.md

 It is likely most simple to install and use the libarary from within a `Docker` container.
 For user convenience, a `Dockerfile` is provided which can generate a `Docker` image with all required dependencies and the `Eikonal` library installed.
-Note, the `Docker Engine` must be installed on your system (See https://docs.docker.com/engine/), along with `ggt`.
+Note, the `Docker Engine` must be installed on your system (See https://docs.docker.com/engine/), along with `git`.

 Once those dependencies are met, executing (on `Linux` or `Unix` systems) the following commands will build the Docker base image for the project and test the installation within a running